puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/search.md

-`Search` can index large parts of the file system, so parsing the `Search` database can provide a partial file listing of the system. `Search` is disabled on Windows Servers and starting on newer versions of Windows 11 it can be stored in three (3) SQLITE databases (previously was a single ESE database)<br /> The `Search` database can get extremely large (4GB+ sizes have been seen).
-The larger the ESE database the more resources artemis needs to parse the data.<br /> Similar to the filelisting artifact, every 100k entries artemis will output the data and then continue.
+`Search` can index large parts of the file system, so parsing the `Search` database can provide a partial file listing of the system. `Search` is disabled on Windows Servers and starting on newer versions of Windows 11 it can be stored in three (3) SQLITE databases (previously was a single ESE database).

+The `Search` database can get extremely large (4GB+ sizes have been seen).
+The larger the ESE database the more resources artemis needs to parse the data.

+Similar to the filelisting artifact, every 100k entries artemis will output the data and then continue.

 Other parsers: